HanaOrg/Konbini/README.md

 Konbini requires all executables to be digitally signed using PGP, and to be hashed using the SHA3-512 hashing algorithm, ensuring secure distribution.

-These can be generated using `GPG` (builtin to Linux) and Konbini itself using `kbd-hash <file>`, respectively.
-Hashes are generated using the builtin BunJS `CryptoHasher` utility.
+These can be generated using Konbini itself, via `kbd-sign` and `kbd-hash` respectively.

-We also have a weekly running task that scans all downloadable projects with ClamAV.
-[More onto this here](./packages/cli/guard/README.md).
+We also have a periodically running task that scans all downloadable projects with ClamAV.
+[More onto this here](./packages/client/guard/README.md).

 ### Cross-platform